Murder of Zebb Quinn

 On July 25, 2022, over 22 years since Quinn's disappearance, Owens pleaded guilty to the lesser charge of accessory after-the-fact to first-degree murder.
-Owens claimed that his uncle had been hired to murder Quinn by the boyfriend of a woman whom Quinn had been romantically interested in, and that he had helped his uncle cover-up the murder.
+Owens claimed that his uncle had been hired to murder Quinn by the boyfriend of a woman whom Quinn had been romantically interested in, and that he had helped his uncle cover up the murder.
 Owens's uncle died in 2017, and there has not been an arrest of the alleged instigator.
 Owens's conviction legally establishes that Quinn was murdered despite the absence of his body.

 Disappearance

 At around 9:00 p.m., on Sunday, January 2, 2000, Zebb Quinn ended his shift at the electronics department of a Walmart in Asheville, North Carolina.
 At the time, Quinn had been enrolled in an ROTC program.
 He had plans to travel after work to Leicester with Robert Jason Owens, one of his co-workers, to buy a new car.
 Quinn met Owens in the Walmart parking lot before they drove separately to look at the vehicle.
-The two men were seen on surveillance footage at a nearby gas station at approximately 9:15 pm, purchasing sodas at a convenience store.
+The two men were seen on surveillance footage at a nearby gas station at approximately 9:15 p.m., purchasing sodas at a convenience store.

 According to Owens, after leaving the gas station, Quinn signaled for him to pull over by flashing his headlights.
-Quinn told him that he had received a page and needed to return the call.
+Quinn told him that he had received a message on his pager and needed to return the call.
 After he returned from using a payphone, Owens described Quinn as "frantic".
 Quinn told him that he needed to cancel their plans and eventually sped off, rear-ending Owens's truck.
 Hours later, Owens was treated at a hospital for fractured ribs and a head injury that he said he had sustained in a second car accident that evening.
 No accident report was filed with police.

 The following afternoon, Quinn's mother Denise Vlahakis filed a missing persons report.
 Two days after he was last seen, a man purporting to be Quinn placed a phone call to the Walmart where he was employed.
 The man told Quinn's co-worker that he would not be coming to work because of illness, but the co-worker thought that the voice sounded unfamiliar and that it was not Quinn.
 The phone call was traced back to a Volvo plant where Owens worked.
 When questioned, Owens admitted making the phone call, claiming that he was doing his friend a favor after Quinn phoned and asked Owens to call in sick for him.